Kaiqb/experiment/training/Module 4/outline.md

 * Discuss channel differences and dual channel update occurances.

 ## Working with state
-* What is turn context?
-  - What information does it contain?
-  - How do I access and use this information?
 * What is user state?
   - Where/when is it stored?
   - What can it store?